Home / Fainting Treatment Manhattan NYC | Cardiac Syncope Treatment Doctor

 Dizziness means you have a sensation of feeling faint, unsteady or woozy.
 If you feel like your surroundings are spinning, that’s called vertigo, and that may or may not be related to your heart.
 If you frequently feel dizzy, however, it’s probably disrupting your life.

 You don’t have to wait until you experience more severe symptoms than just being dizzy.
-At the first sign of sudden dizziness that you know isn’t related to a current circumstance, go see the top cardiologists in NYC at New York Cardiac Diagnostic Center for diagnosis and treatment.
+At the first sign of sudden dizziness that you know isn’t related to a current circumstance, go see the top cardiologist Manhattan at Cardiology Manhattan Center for diagnosis and treatment.
 Only a qualified cardiology doctor can determine exactly what’s going on and find an effective treatment.

 The intensity of your dizziness can range from mild to severe.
 You may feel weak, confused, off-balance or just a little bit lightheaded.
 At the other extreme, you may feel like the room is spinning so dramatically that you can’t even sit up.
 Additionally, fainting can lead to falls, which can have dramatic consequences.
 For example, you may hit your head when you fall or you may black out at the top of a flight of stairs.